fedenunez/creative-theme-jekyll/bli-guides/bli-faq.md

 ### How can I know which _Home Automation_ systems can be integrated?

 As this market never stops growing, we don't stop integrating new _Home Automation_ systems and cloud services.
-The list of all supported systems are showed at [**System Drivers Guide**](../bli-help-files/drivers/main.md) page.
-For being updated with the latest news of new supported systems and functionalities don't miss our _[Newsletter](***LINK***)_.
+The list of all supported systems are showed at [System Drivers Guide](../bli-help-files/drivers/main.md) page.
+For being updated with the latest news of new supported systems and functionalities don't miss our [Newsletter](***LINK***).

 ### Are the firmware updates necessary?

 _BeoLiving Intelligence_ comes by default with automatic firmware updates enabled,  you can choose to turn-off that option and check for firmware updates manually.
 Firmware updates are highly recommended in order to avoid malfunction or abnormal operation.